Friedlander's inequality and the de Rham complex: Spectral properties of the de Rham complex

 \section{Spectral properties of the de Rham complex}

 In this section we use the notions and results introduced in the previous sections to obtain estimates using the ideas from \cite{rohlfr} applied to the de Rham complex.
-We combine them to prove Friedlander's inequality \eqref{eq:fried} and in the next section they are used to prove Rohleder's inequality \eqref{eq:rohlineq}.
+In the next section they are used to prove Rohleder's inequality \eqref{eq:rohlineq}.
 We will henceforth only consider a domain \(\Omega\subseteq \R^d\) which is bounded, connected and has Lipschitz boundary.
-We provide a series of rough estimates leading up to a new proof of Friedlander's inequality \eqref{eq:fried}.
-In particular, \autoref{lemma:rohledergeneralization} provide a higher-dimensional analog to estimates appearing in \cite{rohlfr,RohlederCurlCurl}.
+We provide a higher-dimensional analog to estimates appearing in \cite{rohlfr,RohlederCurlCurl}.
 We believe they are of significant interest for future considerations improving estimates between eigenvalues of Dirichlet and Neumann Laplacians, for instance the conjectural bound \eqref{eq:conjecture}.